mxahan/mxahan.github.io/_posts/2020-05-15-PaperList.md

     - When noise 0 we want the original image.
   - LAG From {R<sup>y</sup>(low resolution) x R<sup>z</sup>(noise)} to {R<sup>x</sup> (high resolution sample of natural image)}.
   - Gradient penalty loss (To ascertain 1-Lipschitz)

+1. Grill, Jean-Bastien, Florian Strub, Florent Altché, Corentin Tallec, Pierre H. Richemond, Elena Buchatskaya, Carl Doersch et al. "Bootstrap your own latent: A new approach to self-supervised learning." arXiv preprint arXiv:2006.07733 (2020).
+  - Unsupervised Representation learning in a discriminative method.
+  - Alternative of contrastive learning methods (as CL depends on batch size, image augmentation method, memory bank, resilient).
+[No negative examples]
+  - Online and Target network.
+[Augmented image output in online network should be close to main image in target network.]
+What about all zeros!
+(Empirically slow moving average helps to avoid that)
+  - Motivation [section 3 method]
+  - All about architecture. [encoder, projection, predictor and loss function]

+1. Caron, Mathilde, Piotr Bojanowski, Armand Joulin, and Matthijs Douze.
+"Deep clustering for unsupervised learning of visual features."
+In Proceedings of the European Conference on Computer Vision (ECCV), pp. 132-149.
+2018.
+  - Under Construction

+1. Guo, Daniel, Bernardo Avila Pires, Bilal Piot, Jean-bastien Grill, Florent Altché, Rémi Munos, and Mohammad Gheshlaghi Azar.
+"Bootstrap Latent-Predictive Representations for Multitask Reinforcement Learning." arXiv preprint arXiv:2004.14646 (2020).
+  - Under Construction